biobakery/waafle/demo/docs/demo.md

 Both cases consider contigs with six protein-coding loci (determined from WAAFLE itself or an independent ORF-calling program such as [Prodigal](https://github.com/hyattpd/Prodigal)).
 In Example 1, genes from species **C** are able to explain all of the loci reasonably well (with scores exceeding k<sub>1</sub>).
 Hence, WAAFLE will report this contig as a one-species contig explained by species **C**.

 In Example 2, no single species can explain all of the loci (the minimum score for each species is below k<sub>1</sub>).
 However, the pair of species **A** and **B** have strong hits (>k<sub>2</sub>) to all loci, and so WAAFLE concludes that this contig may represent an A+B LGT.
-Given the `AABBAA` synteny pattern, a B-to-A transfer would appear to be the more likely mechanism.
+Given the `AABBAA` gene order pattern, a B-to-A transfer would appear to be the more likely mechanism.

 Note that in Example 2, if species **C** had hits to the 2nd and 5th loci that exceeded k<sub>1</sub> (as in Example 1), WAAFLE's algorithm would conservatively favor the weaker one-species explanation for the contig rather than invoking a two-species (LGT-based) explanation.

 ## Getting started with WAAFLE

 You can test if WAAFLE is available in your computing environment by running `waafle_search -h`, which should return a help menu.
-If it doesn't, then please consult the [WAAFLE manual](https://bitbucket.org/biobakery/waafle/src/default/README.md) for help installing and setting up WAAFLE.
+If it doesn't, then please consult the [WAAFLE manual](https://github.com/biobakery/waafle) for help installing and setting up WAAFLE.

 If you cloned the WAAFLE repository, or are working in a bioBakery computing environment, you may already have the WAAFLE demo files available to you.
 If not, or if you're not sure, you can [download them from here](https://github.com/biobakery/waafle/archive/master.zip).
 The download will appear as a zip archive, `master.zip`.
 Extract the archive (with e.g. `unzip master.zip` on the command line) and then navigate to `waafle-master/demo` to find the demo files.